Ashfield Shale: Description

-The Minchinbury Sandstone lies between the Ashfield Shale and overlying Bringelly Shale.
-The Minchinbury Sandstone is separated from the shallow water Ashfield Shale by the alluvial plain deposits of the higher Bringelly Shale, hinting it was a strandline deposit.
+The Minchinbury Sandstone sits between the Ashfield Shale and the superimposed Bringelly Shale.
+The Minchinbury Sandstone is disconnected from the shallow water Ashfield Shale by the alluvial plain sediments of the overlying Bringelly Shale, hinting it was a strandline deposition.
 According to the geological classifications, Ashfield Shale can be classified as a well bound and cemented shale.
 The Ashfield shale was laid in a shallow marine or brackish environment.
 Being the basal formation of the Wianamatta group, Ashfield Shale is the only rock unit outcropping in the inner Sydney area.
 It has a minimum complete thickness of 44.6 m in the Picton area and a maximum thickness of 62 m near Erskine Park.
-It is 20 metres thick at the Sydney Olympic Site.
+It is 20 m thick at the Sydney Olympic Site.

 The geology of the shale lenses within the Hawkesbury Sandstone is chemically similar to the Ashfield Shale.
 The fine grained silty sediments were laid down in a low energy, south-east flowing deltaic setting, near the shores of a shallow sea.
 High in the shale's formation indicate a high sand content, with ripples on the formation suggesting delta front conditions.
 Weathering of the shale units produces a reddish/brown podsolic soil, often with poor drainage, such as that in the Cumberland Plain.
 These clay soils are recognised as being reactive with an appreciable shrink-swell capacity.
 Because of weathering, the Ashfield shale is seldom too exposed except in quarry faces.
 A crucial characteristic of the Ashfield Shale is its comparatively high phosphorus content that is between 0.1 and 0.9% P2O5, which tends to be sharp with salient peaks, where it resides in thin beds high in phosphatic siderite nodules.